 We want to mimic the shapes of the cuts that a gouge tool makes.
 Then we'll use those shapes as the basis for a set of Art Brushes.
 To create the shapes, choose the Blob Brush Tool (Shift-B) and double-click it to bring up its options.

 Input the settings shown below.
-Note: If you are not using a graphics

-still create the shapes.
 An "Accurate" Fidelity setting will result in more detailed and rougher shapes, which is desirable for a hand-carved look.
 The Variation in size will allow you to draw a stroke that varies in size, depending on the amount of pressure you use with your graphics pen.

 Draw three or four strokes with the Blob Brush Tool, pressing down harder on one end and using a lighter touch at the other (if using a graphics tablet), resulting in a tapered shape.
 If using a mouse, double back on one end to make the resulting shape thicker.
 You can also adjust individual points to modify the final shapes.
 The Blob Brush is not technically a brush, but it's great for quickly drawing loose vector shapes.

-Select one of the shapes you just created, then click the New Brush icon at the bottom of the Brushes panel.
+Select one of the shapes you just created, and then click the New Brush icon at the bottom of the Brushes panel.
 Alternately, you can drag the object into the panel.

 Choose Art Brush as the type.